 - 5.8.1 The supply, possession and administration of some medicines, e.g. methylphenidate (Ritalin), are strictly controlled by the Misuse of Drugs Act 1971 (amended 2010) and its associated regulations.
-These are referred to as 'controlled drugs'. - 5.8.2 Controlled drugs should be brought into School by parents.
+These are referred to as 'controlled drugs'. - 5.8.2 Controlled drugs ideally should be brought into School by parents.
 The details and quantity handed over must be recorded (Appendix 6).
 This must be signed by the parent and the receiving member of staff.
 If controlled drugs are delivered to School by a third party they must be received in a security sealed container/bag. - 5.8.3 A child who has been prescribed a controlled drug may legally have it in their possession, if they are competent to do so, otherwise we will securely store controlled drugs in a non-portable container with the child's name/photograph attached.
 They will be easily accessible in an emergency.
-Monitoring arrangements will be agreed in the IHCP. - 5.8.4 Staff may administer a controlled drug to a child for whom it has been prescribed.
-A record will be kept in the same way as for the administration of other medicines with the exception that a second member of staff will witness the administration (section 9).
+Monitoring arrangements will be agreed in the IHCP.

-Ref: Supporting Pupils with Medical Conditions Туре: Policy Version: 08 Owner: Head teacher Date: February 2024 Status: Directors Approved
+Ref: Supporting Pupils with Medical Conditions Type: Policy

+Version : 10 Owner: Head teacher

+Date: June 2025 Status: Directors Approved